Adaptive AHRS / Air Data Computer/ Global Satellite Navigation System

 Adaptive Attitude Means Redundancy

 No longer limited to a single source of yaw reference, the Adaptive AHRS makes use of three sources of yaw stabilization data.
-Built into every Adaptive AHRS is a miniature magnetometer, as well as algorithm and software enhancements, giving it the ability to use GPS ground track.
+Built into every Adaptive AHRS is a miniature magnetometer (for yaw stabilization only), as well as algorithm and software enhancements, giving it the ability to use GPS ground track.
 In addition, our AHRS has never required air data to function, and that remains true today.
 What does this mean to you?

 - Attitude data unaffected by the loss of the external magnetometer.
 The AHRS automatically reverts to gyro-stabilized GPS ground track, or its internal magnetometer.